-- business persons; - seafarers: it should be noted that for this particular category of persons, "unforeseeable and imperative" reasons are relatively frequent because of unforeseeable changes (due to for instance weather conditions) of schedules of the ship on which the seafarer is to embark, re-embark on or disembark from.
+- business persons; - seafarers: for this particular category of persons unforeseeable changes (due to for instance weather conditions) of schedules of the ship on which the seafarer is to embark-on or disembark from.

-Therefore, seafarers having proved their integrity and reliability, in particular the lawful use of previous uniform visas or visas with limited territorial validity and the holding of a corresponding work contract generally qualify as a category for the issuing of a multiple entry visa with a longer period of validity, for the purpose of transit.
-As for the period of validity, the length of time of the seafarer's work contract should be taken into account and, if applicable, previous extensions of work contracts.
-In justified individual cases, the validity of the multiple entry visa may exceed the duration and the extensions of the work contract;
+Therefore, seafarers having proved their integrity and reliability, in particular the lawful use of previous uniform visas or visas with limited territorial validity and the holding of a corresponding work contract generally qualify as a category for the issuing of a multiple-entry visa with a longer period of validity.
+As for the period of validity, and taking into consideration that seafarers' work contract last an average of 8 months and that they often have back to back contracts, the validity of the multiple-entry visa should at least be one year, if the seafarer has already proven his/her integirty and reliability by the the correct use of previous visas.